Jan Sokolowski: Career

-Sokolowski taught nature studies at the Cadet Corps between 1927 and 1937.
+Sokołowski taught nature studies at the Cadet Corps between 1927 and 1937.
 During this period he designed a nest box for which he obtained a patent.
 "Sokolowski boxes" were manufactured by the Rawicz prison.
 He then studied the birds of Poland and habilitated in ornithology in 1936.
 During World War II he lived with his family in Jędrzejów and Zagnańsk near Kielce and spent time on collection trips into the Zagnańsk region and the Świętokrzyskie Mountains.
 In 1946 he obtained a post-doctoral degree for studies on the skull of songbirds.
 He joined the University of Poznan and became an associate professor in 1948 and became a full professor in 1955.

+Sokołowski painted numerous watercolours of landscapes and of birds.
+When he lived in the mountains, he often earned money by selling his paintings.
+He also used to illustrate his own books.
+He also took an interest in photography and published many in the magazine Wszechświat.
+His books included one of the birds of Poland and he wrote numerous articles in a magazine for young naturalists.
+He also gave radio talks from 1938, under the pseudonym "Pan Tomasz" and making use of the Wielkopolska dialect.

 Sokołowski published nearly 200 papers and numerous books.
+He married Maria, whom worked at a bookstore in Poznań, in 1927.
+They had a son and a daughter.
 He died at Poznan and is buried in the parish cemetery of St. Jan Vianney.